She was exhausted and glad to be back.

-“M, I am home,” she said quietly, and slowed down her pace.
+“M, I am home,” she said quietly and slowed down her pace.
 She didn’t always see him right away, and he slept often.
-She dropped her heavy travel cloak on the floor, and began to undo the laces on her dress.
+She dropped her heavy travel cloak on the floor and began to undo the laces on her dress.
 They were long, and her hands were cold, but she was determined.
 Her dress fell to the floor in a heap.
-Her thin shift was all the remained besides the bandage on one of her hands, when she finally spotted him.
+Her thin shift was all the remained aside from the bandage on her hand, when she finally spotted him.

 “How fared the Peace Talks?”

 “Very well.
 We signed the compact.”

 That seemed to awaken him.
 He turned his body from a curling sleeping position, to face her.
 She rewarded his effort with a descending fingertip.
 She placed it gently on his hea, and watched it dip before she moved down his tiny shoulder, arm, and manly thigh.
 She brought her finger back up his leg, and moved it between them.
 He gasped, but his eyes were on hers.